hashicorp/consul/website/source/docs/agent/dns.html.markdown

 to unhealthy nodes.
 When a service query is made, any services failing their health check or failing a node system check will be omitted from the results.
 To allow for simple load balancing, the set of nodes returned is also randomized each time.
-These mechanisms make it easy to use DNS along with application level retries as the foundation for an auto-healing service oriented architecture.
+These mechanisms make it easy to use DNS along with application-level retries as the foundation for an auto-healing service oriented architecture.

 For standard services queries, both A and SRV records are supported.
 SRV records